Accessing Files on Web Servers

 Access to servers is controlled through server configurations of the type FTP, FTPS, SFTP, or Local or Mounted Folder.

-From the Remote Host tool window, you can create, move, rename, and delete files and folders on the server.
+From the Remote Host tool window, you can right-click on files and directories to create, move, rename, and delete files and folders on the server, as well as upload and download the desired items.